BridgeDeck/collegeproject-game/autoloads/PLANS.md

 An autoload that handles the visibility of the pause menu, with additional properties and signals to notify anything else about pauses.
 Mostly local but has a property that synchronizes across every client that says if the server host or someone else with authority has paused the game or not.

 ## Entity Handler (???)
-An important autoload that handles the direct creation of
+An important autoload that handles the creation and deletion of entities that interact with the world and provide a way for players to affect things.
+This will delete entities automatically when maps change, but can also make exceptions for certain entities and copy them to another map.

 ## Projectile Handler (???)
+An important autoload that handles projectiles, both physical projectiles and hitscan bullets.